iGeronimo/FocusAppExtension/privacy-policy.md

 ## Data Collection and Use
 This extension does **not collect or transmit any personal data**.
-- When the user fills in a short survey about distractions, the answers are stored **only locally on the user’s device**.
+- When the user fills in a short survey about distractions, the answers are stored **only locally on the user's device**.
 - This information is used exclusively to display statistics within the extension and help the user gain insights into their focus.

 ## Permissions